musaeed/Ply-Visualizer/README.md

 Ply-Visualizer
 ==============

-Visualize the Stanford PLY file using Java Open GL wrapper libraries
+Visualize the Stanford PLY file using Java Open GL wrapper libraries.

+This software will soon be available on the Ubuntu software center!!

 Compile
 ==============